microscope-cockpit/cockpit/doc/config.rst

   ``r x0 y0 width height`` defines a rectangle centred on ``x0, y0``.

 ..
-TODO:: Ian says the options for the stage section are historical
+TODO:: These options for the stage section are historical and a
-          and a fudge.
-That need to be changed and may be removed in the future.
+          fudge.
+They need to be changed and may be removed in the future.

 dishAltitude
   Dish altitude.